 c.
 Selection of Instructor Members

-Instructor members of the board shall be chosen by their schools and will will determine the number of members needed from each school on an annual
+Instructor members of the board shall be chosen by their schools and will serve two-year terms.
+The Associate Dean of the Newcomb-Tulane College will determine the number of members needed from each school on an annual basis.

 3. Composition of Honor Board Hearing Panels

 Panels shall be constituted from five (5) members of the Honor Board - three students and two instructors whenever possible.
 One of the three students must be an officer of the board.
 If the accused student is in a school, one of the instructor members will be from that school, whenever possible.
 The panel shall hear cases and determine the guilt or lack of guilt of the accused student(s), and shall recommend appropriate penalties for implementation by the Dean or designate of the Dean

 The Honor Board shall determine the rules of procedure for its hearing panels, subject to the approval of the Dean of the Newcomb-Tulane College.

 5. Honor Board Hearing Panel Voting Rights

 Students and instructors are voting members of the Honor Board hearing panel and each member has one (1) vote.